fgerraty/Urban_Scavengers/README.md

 # Urban_Scavengers
-Urbanization effects on scavenging assemblages and ecosystem function on California beaches
+Urbanization effects on scavenging assemblages and ecosystem function on California beaches.

-In this project, we do XYZ